 Petras Vysniauskas played with Steve Lacy, Han Bennink, Jon Christensen, Tomasz Stanko, Vladimir Chekasin BigBand, Vyacheslav Ganelin, Kent Carter, Theo Jörgensmann, Jimmy Owens, Elliot Sharp, Paul Jeffrey, the "Rova Saxophone Quartet", Charly Mariano, Karl Berger, Anatoly Vapirov, Klaus Kugel, Bobo Stenson, Reiner Winterschladen, John Law, Steve Swell, Hilliard Greene, Vijay Iyer, Robert Dick, John Lindberg, Eric Vloeimans, Antoni Donchev, Mark Tokar and many others.

-Together with Klaus Kugel, he is part of Vyacheslav Ganelin's GANELIN TRIO PRIORITY since 1999.
+Together with Klaus Kugel, he is part of Vyacheslav Ganelin's GANELIN TRIO PRIORITY and member in the quartet ULTRAMARINE.

 In addition he performs in a duo with the distinguished Lithuanian folksinger Veronika Povilioniene.